Blog

 What are Audience Personas and Why do I Need Them?

-You ever hear the age-old saying, “You can’t be everything to everyone?”
+Have you ever heard the age-old saying, “You can’t be everything to everyone?”
 Well, audience personas whittle down that “everyone” portion of that sage advice.
-Because as bumper sticker worthy as that saying is, it’s right when it comes to branding.
+Because, as bumper-sticker-worthy as that saying is, it’s right when it comes to branding.
 If your brand tries to appeal to absolutely everyone, you’ll miss the mark with absolutely everyone.

 What is an audience persona?

-Audience personas (sometimes called buyer personas) are fictional, generalized representations of your ideal customers.
-They are created based on market research, internal and external research and experience, and real data about your existing or potential audience, depending on if you have an established brand or one that’s fresh out of the box.
+Audience personas are fictional, generalized representations of your ideal customers.
+Sometimes called buyer personas, they’re created based on market research, internal and external data, and real insights about your existing or potential audience, whether your brand is well-established or brand new.

-More than just a target audience, audience personas include specific behavior patterns, motivations, goals, and the challenges your brand can solve based on your brand’s differentiators and the benefits you bring to your customers.
+More than just a target audience, audience personas include specific behavior patterns, motivations, goals, and the challenges your brand can solve based on what makes you different and the real value you bring to your customers.

-An audience persona is a profile of your ideal customer, a profile that is into oversharing.
-You walk away with not only a visualization of what your customer looks like, but you know their name, occupation, income, likes, dislikes, background, challenges, and media consumption habits right down to what TV show they watch on what streaming service—all based off that behavioral data, market research and consumer data and experience you’ve collected.
+Think of an audience persona as a profile of your ideal customer who isn’t shy about oversharing.
+You walk away knowing not only what your customer looks like, but their name, occupation, income, likes, dislikes, background, challenges, and media consumption habits down to what show they’re binging and on which streaming service.
+All of it grounded in behavioral data, market research, and real experience.

 Why do I need audience personas?

-When done correctly, audience personas should be as well-rounded as a real customer.
-This will not only influence your marketing strategy, but all the content and campaigns you create, product development, customer service—all of it.
+When done well, audience personas should be as well-rounded as a real customer.
+That depth influences everything: your marketing strategy, the content and campaigns you create, product development, customer service, and beyond.
 Audience personas get everyone on your team on the same page about how to attract and interact with the ideal customer in the right way, with the right messages, at the right time, and ultimately bring them closer to your brand.

 How will audience personas save my brand money?

-Do you like throwing spaghetti at the wall and seeing what—if any—sticks?
-Now, imagine that spaghetti as your marketing dollars.
-Not so enjoyable is it?
-Creating audience personas is one of the most impactful ways to ensure your marketing dollars are spent wisely and is central to your brand’s success.
+Do you like throwing spaghetti at the wall to see what sticks?
+Now imagine that spaghetti is your marketing dollars.
+Not so fun, right?
+Creating audience personas is one of the most impactful ways to ensure your marketing dollars are spent wisely and is foundational to your brand’s success.

-Let’s say you’re about to launch a digital ad campaign; if you know exactly what audience you are talking to you can adjust those perimeters to reach your ideal customer.
-You could spend money to reach a lot of random people (many who have no use or interest in your brand) or you can invest that same amount of money to hit exactly who you want it to and who share your brand’s values and interests.
-It’s a no brainer that the latter will bring you serious ROI.
+Here’s a real-world example.
+Say you’re about to launch a digital ad campaign.
+If you know exactly who you’re talking to, you can dial in those parameters to reach your ideal customer.
+You could spend money to reach a lot of random people with no interest in what you offer, or you can invest that same amount to hit exactly the right people who already share your brand’s values.
+The latter wins every time in terms of ROI.

 • Skittles